Mexico Field Trips, February and March 1980

 By

-the time the group arrived we had completed our visit & I took
+the time the group arrived we had completed our visit and I took

 lots of pictures.